jtpack/Blue-and-Pink-Synth-Editor/README.md

 # Blue and Pink Synth Editor
 A full-featured editor for the Dreadbox Nymphes synthesizer.
-Uses [nymphes-osc](https://github.com/jtpack/nymphes-osc) in a separate process to do the actual communication with the Nymphes.

 ## This is BETA software.
 It may take some work to get it working for you.